 And supply is pretty limited by their end.

 Again a minor issue I found is in the the Trapezoid inlays.
-The trapazoid inlays are good but not all of them are perfectly parallel.
+The trapezoid inlays are good but not all of them are perfectly parallel.

 Few of them are slightly skew, But spotting them is not that easy.

 As I said they very slightly skew and can only be seen when you give a closure look to it.
-Its Barely noticable.
+Its Barely noticeable.

 Where to buy Firefly Guitars ?